pavithraes/pavithraes.github.io/content/en/blog/bullet-journaling/index.md

 ## My setup

 My bullet journaling setup is on the minimal-er side.
 I decorate and use colours sometimes, but mostly I keep it simple.
 This reduces the threshold to actually using the journal.
-I have a regular monthly and weekly spread.
+I have a regular monthly and weekly spread, I've shared pictures of their baisc structure below.

 ### Monthly spread